acorg/midtools/README.md

 Given a list of label frequencies, print their entropies.

-## extract-alignment-reads.py

-Extract the reads aligned to a consensus, removing gaps.
-Note that this can now be done using `filter-fasta.py --idLambda 'lambda id: id.strip("-")'`.

 ## multiple-significant-base-frequencies.py

 Plot multiple sorted significant genome location nucleotide frequencies for